-I read or heard a rumor once that the hippies that came to Floyd in the ‘70s and ‘80s were trust fund beneficiaries, but the majority of people I knew lived at or below the poverty line.
-That was the trade-off we were willing to make to be home-raising our kids, pursuing healthy natural lifestyles, living simply (sometimes off the grid) with land stewardship in mind.
+I read or heard a rumor once that the hippies who came to Floyd in the ‘70s and ‘80s were trust fund beneficiaries, but the majority of people I knew lived at or below the poverty line.
+That was the trade-off we were willing to make to be home-raising our kids, pursuing healthy, natural lifestyles, living simply (sometimes off the grid) with land stewardship in mind.

 I cried when we moved into a large house under construction in Indian Valley because we couldn’t find anyplace else to live.
 It was a community-in-the-making with many acres of property being developed under the guidance of an Edgar Cayce-like psychic.
 But the owners had run out of money and my first husband agreed to trade rent for work.
 The kids and I hiked that property like Lewis and Clark explorers (before the deer tick explosion), and I learned pretty quickly that it wasn’t ever going to work for me to live twenty-five minutes from town.